Skip to main content

 Who may qualify: Rules depend on the county, the type of ride, the person’s age, disability, distance, and whether another payer such as Medicaid transportation applies.

 Where to apply: Call your local Office for the Aging.
-For national background, our transportation guide explains common ride options and what to ask.
+Our transportation guide explains common ride options and questions to ask.

 Reality check: Do not wait until the morning of an appointment.
 Ask how many days ahead you must call, whether a caregiver can ride, and whether wheelchair-accessible rides are available.